openmusic-project/openmusic-project.github.io/openmusic/download.md

 ### License and sources distribution

-OM sources are free and [available](https://github.com/openmusic-project/OM6/) under the GNU Public License (GPL).
+OM sources are free and [available](https://github.com/openmusic-project/openmusic/) under the GNU Public License (GPL).
 They can be compiled on compatible Lisp platforms using [LispWorks](http://www.lispworks.com/), for which IRCAM owns professional distribution license.
-Currently LispWork provides no free personal version of LW 7.1 required to compile OM.
+Currently LispWork provides a [personal version] (https://www.lispworks.com/downloads/index.html) of LW required to load OM.